Enforced disappearance: Syria

-Cases of forced disappearance in Syria started when late Syrian president Hafez al-Assad started to face opposition from citizens in the late 1970s.
-While he was able to buy elite merchants of Damascus through Badr el-Deen Shallah, the general public was outraged by Assad's policies in ruling the country and the rise of corruption.
-From then on, any voice opposing or questioning the Syrian government was silenced by forced disappearance or threats.
-According to Human Rights Watch, no fewer than 17,000 people disappeared during Assad's 30-year rule.
+According to Human Rights Watch, no fewer than 17,000 people disappeared during Hafez al-Assad's 30-year rule.

-Bashar al-Assad took his father's policy further and considered any voice questioning anything about Syria's political, economical, social, or otherwise policies should be monitored and when needed, detained and accused of weakening national empathy.
+Bashar al-Assad took his father's policy further and considered any voice questioning anything about Syria's political, economic, social, or otherwise policies should be monitored and when needed, detained and accused of weakening national empathy.
 A recent case is Tal Mallohi, a 19-year-old blogger summoned for interrogation on 27 December 2009, who was released over 4 years later.

 In November 2015, Amnesty International released a report accusing the Syrian government and its allied militants of kidnapping tens of thousands of people since 2011.
 The international organization said that such acts represent a crime against humanity.
 The organization called Syrian government to allow the entry of the UN's international committee of inquiry observers in order to access information related to the detainees.
 Amnesty International has claimed that more than 65,000 people, mostly civilians, have been forcibly disappeared between March 2011 and August 2015.
 The Syrian government, on the other hand, has repeatedly denied reports accusing it of committing crimes against humanity.